-SEA Employer of Record Stack 2026: Multiplier, Deel, Remote, and the Cross-Border Hiring Stack for SEA Startups
+# SEA Employer of Record Stack 2026: Multiplier, Deel, Remote, and the Cross-Border Hiring Stack for SEA Startups

-This post is about what the SEA cross-border hiring and employer-of-record SaaS stack actually looks like in 2026 for SEA SaaS startups, distributed-team operators, and global companies hiring across Singapore, Indonesia, Thailand, Malaysia, the Philippines, and Vietnam.
+So the question for SEA SaaS startups has changed too.
+It is no longer whether to use an employer-of-record platform, but which one, and at what headcount it stops paying back.
+This post maps what the cross-border hiring and EOR stack looks like in 2026 for SEA SaaS startups, distributed-team operators, and global companies hiring across Singapore, Indonesia, Thailand, Malaysia, the Philippines, and Vietnam. ## The SEA cross-border hiring problem

 The SEA cross-border hiring problem is not the SEA local-only hiring problem.
 Three reasons:

-- Each SEA country has materially different employment law, payroll filing, statutory benefits, and termination rules; Vietnamese labor law differs structurally from Indonesian, which differs from Thai, Malaysian, and Philippine equivalents, and managing all of these via local entities requires meaningful per-country fixed cost
+- Each SEA country has materially different employment law, payroll filing, statutory benefits, and termination rules; Vietnamese labor law differs structurally from Indonesian, which differs from Thai, Malaysian, and Philippine equivalents, and managing all of these via local entities requires meaningful per-country fixed cost - Engineering and operations talent in Vietnam, the Philippines, and Indonesia is materially cheaper than Singapore equivalents at comparable quality tiers, which makes SEA cross-border hiring a structural unit-economics opportunity for Singapore- and SEA-headquartered SaaS startups - Local entity establishment in SEA countries typically takes 8-16 weeks and SGD 5,000-25,000 per country in setup fees plus ongoing monthly corporate secretarial, accounting, and tax filing costs, which makes per-country entity uneconomic below roughly 10 employees per country

 The combination means SEA SaaS startups hiring 1-15 cross-border employees across 3-5 SEA countries typically save 40-70 percent on hiring infrastructure cost by routing through employer-of-record platforms versus establishing local entities.

-Multiplier: the Singapore-built SEA default
+## Multiplier: the Singapore-based SEA default

 **Multiplier** is the Singapore-headquartered employer-of-record and global payroll SaaS used by SEA SaaS startups and global enterprises for compliant cross-border hiring.
 Pricing is roughly USD 400 to USD 800 per employee per month for EOR plus USD 40 to USD 100 per contractor per month.